ZigZagExchange/market-maker/README.md

 ## Requirements

-* Activated zkSync account
 * Ethereum private key of that account
 * Funds in that account corresponding to the pairs you want to market make
 * [Cryptowatch API key](https://cryptowat.ch/account/api-access) (free for limited time)
 * [Node.js](https://nodejs.org/en/download/)
 * Node.js 16 works on macOS, Windows and Linux (17 seems not)
-* Optional: VPS when you have high ping running the bot
+* Optional: VPS when you dont want to run a home PC 24/7

 ## Setup

 Copy the `config.json.EXAMPLE` file to `config.json` to get started.

-Set your `eth_privkey` to be able to relay transactions.
+Set your `ethPrivKey` to be able to relay transactions.
 The ETH address with that private key should be loaded up with adequate funds for market making.

 To run the marketmaker: